Khayelitsha: Subdivisions

-Bongweni, Ikwezi Park, Khulani Park, Khanya Park, Tembani, Washington Square, Graceland, Ekuphumleni and Zolani Park.
+Bongweni, Ikhwezi Park, Khulani Park, Khanya Park, Tembani, Washington Square, Graceland, Ekuphumleni and Zolani Park.
 These areas are mostly made up of bank bond housing and are home to middle-class / upper working class populations.

 The newer areas have been built up around the older areas.
-They include Site B (which is further subdivided into the K-Z sections in continuation of the original A-J sections respectively and TR, QQ, RR and BM informal settlements), Site C, Green Point, Litha Park, Mandela Park, Makaza, Makaya and Harare.
+They include Site B (which is further subdivided into the K-Z sections in continuation of the original A-J sections respectively and TR, QQ, RR and BM informal settlements), Site C, Green Point, Litha Park, Mandela Park, Makhaza, Makhaya and Harare.
 With the exception of Litha Park, these areas contain a high number of informal settlements, RDP houses, and informal backyard dwellers.

-Notable informal settlements in Khayelitsha include QQ Section, TR Section, RR Section and Enkanini which have gained prominence due to their high-profile conflicts with government including protest actions such as road blockades.
+Notable informal settlements in Khayelitsha include QQ Section, TR Section, RR Section and Enkanini which have gained prominence due to their high-profile conflicts with government including protest actions such as road blockages.

 Economy

 Khayelitsha has a small but growing middle class with a total of 1,400 households earning more than R25,000 a month in 2011.
 That is a large increase since 2001, when almost no households earned over R25,000 a month.

 The growing number of entrepreneurs in the township are ably supported by organisations such as the Patrice Motsepe Foundation and Caban Investments (through their Qinisanani initiative) and HubSpace.

 As Cape Town's largest township, Khayelitsha attracts funding from international aid agencies.
 A number of partnerships with international companies, governments and NGOs have been set up: